Death of Gloria Ramirez: Emergency department visit

-Prior to arriving at the emergency room, Gloria Ramirez's boyfriend at the time, Johnnie Estrada, called 911 and reported that Ramirez was experiencing nausea and vomiting throughout the entire day.
+Prior to arriving at the emergency room, Gloria Ramirez's boyfriend Johnnie Estrada called 911 and reported that Ramirez was experiencing nausea and vomiting throughout the entire day.
 At about 8:15 p.m. on February 19, 1994, Gloria Ramirez, suffering from severe heart palpitations, was brought into the emergency room of Riverside General Hospital in Riverside, California, by paramedics.
 She was extremely confused and was suffering from tachycardia and Cheyne–Stokes respiration.
-Respiratory therapist, Maureen Welch, noted that Ramirez's age, even with her diagnosis of cervical cancer, was odd since most patients exhibiting her symptoms were elderly.
+Respiratory therapist Maureen Welch noted that Ramirez's age, even with her diagnosis of cervical cancer, was odd since most patients exhibiting her symptoms were elderly.

 Hospital staff administered diazepam (Valium), midazolam (Versed) and lorazepam (Ativan) to sedate Ramirez, and followed up with lidocaine and Bretylium agents to address her abnormal heartrate.
 When it became clear that she was responding poorly to treatment, Ramirez began to go into shock, and staff tried to defibrillate her heart; at that point several medical workers saw an oily sheen covering Ramirez's body, and some noticed a fruity, garlic-like odor that they thought was coming from her mouth.
 Registered nurse Susan Kane drew blood from Ramirez's arm and noticed an ammonia-like smell coming from the tube.

 Kane passed the tube to Julie Gorchynski, a medical resident, who noticed manila-colored (yellow-brown) crystalized particles floating in the blood.
 At this point, Kane began feeling a burning sensation on her face and then fainted, after she was removed from the emergency room.
 Shortly thereafter, Gorchynski began to feel nauseated.
 Complaining that she was lightheaded, she left the emergency room and sat at a nurse's desk.
 A staff member asked her if she was okay, but before she could respond, Gorchynski also fainted.
 Maureen Welch was the third to faint, after noting that the blood drawn smelled less like that from a chemo-patient and more like the ammonia odor the other staff were describing.
-On awakening, she couldn’t control the movement of her limbs.
+On awakening, she could not control the movement of her limbs.
 Staff was then ordered to evacuate all emergency room patients to the parking lot outside the hospital while it was declared under an internal emergency.
 During this time, a skeleton crew stayed behind to stabilize Ramirez.
 At 8:50 p.m., after 45 minutes of CPR and defibrillation, Ramirez was pronounced dead from kidney failure related to her cancer.
 Twenty-three people who were in Ramirez's vicinity became ill, and five were hospitalized.
-The incident itself was around 30 minutes, with Gloria Ramirez's body being isolated into a separate room next to the trauma room, and later bagged and moved into an air-tight container.
+The incident itself was around 30 minutes, with Gloria Ramirez's body being isolated in a separate room next to the trauma room, and later bagged and moved into an air-tight container.